DevExpress/devextreme-demos/JSDemos/Demos/DataGrid/ToolbarCustomization/description.md

-Toolbar provides additional control elements.
-To add and customize the toolbar, implement the onToolbarPreparing option.
-You can configure an existent element or add a DevExtreme or custom widget in this function.
-For this, manipulate the toolbarOptions.items array located in the parameter object.
+The toolbar contains predefined and custom controls that execute various commands.

+The **DataGrid** uses the DevExtreme [Toolbar](/Demos/WidgetsGallery/Demo/Toolbar/Overview/) component as the toolbar.
+To customize the toolbar, implement the [onToolbarPreparing](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/#onToolbarPreparing) function.
+Its parameter contains the [Toolbar's configuration](/Documentation/ApiReference/UI_Widgets/dxToolbar/Configuration/) in the **toolbarOptions** field.
+You can access toolbar items via the **toolbarOptions**.[items](/Documentation/ApiReference/UI_Widgets/dxToolbar/Configuration/items/) array.
+Modify this array to add or remove toolbar items.

+This demo illustrates how to add the following elements to the toolbar:

+- **DevExtreme widgets**
+Specify the [widget](/Documentation/ApiReference/UI_Widgets/dxToolbar/Configuration/items/#widget) that you want to add and its [options](/Documentation/ApiReference/UI_Widgets/dxToolbar/Configuration/items/#options).
+In this demo, we added the [Button](/Demos/WidgetsGallery/Demo/Button/PredefinedTypes/) and [SelectBox](/Demos/WidgetsGallery/Demo/SelectBox/Overview/) widgets.

+- **Custom elements**
-In this demo, the following elements are added to the toolbar inside the onToolbarPreparing function:
+Specify a [template](/Documentation/ApiReference/UI_Widgets/dxToolbar/Configuration/items/#template) for your custom element.
+In this demo, the custom element displays the total group count.

-* Button widget to collapse/expand data groups; it uses the **option** method of DataGrid API to set value for the grouping.autoExpandAll option

-* Button widget to refresh grid data; this element uses the **refresh** method of DataGrid API

-* SelectBox to specify whether to group by State ot Employee

-* Custom HTML element to display the number of data groups.

-The toolbar also consists of the Column Chooser button.
-To enable this element, add the columnChooser object to the DataGrid and set its enabled option to true.
+Toolbar items in this demo also include the Column Chooser button.
+This is a predefined button that the **DataGrid** added because the [columnChooser](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columnChooser/) is enabled.